Maggie's legacy: Divisive Thatcher looms over UK Tory race | Politics

 Johnson, whose Conservative hero is Winston Churchill rather than Thatcher, secured a huge election victory in 2019 by winning over voters in northern England's post-industrial towns who had never considered supporting the Conservatives before.

 “I was in her Cabinet, shadow and real, for 15 years,” Fowler told Times Radio.
 “Even I wouldn't say that she was perfect in every way.
 And therefore, the party need not model itself entirely upon her.
-So I would give it a rest.”(AP) PMS PMS
+So I would give it a rest.”(AP) RUP RUP

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)